Initial setup

 In RStudio, go to File > New Project....
 Choose the directory you just created.
 See the figure below:

 You only need to create the project once.
-When you start up Rstudio the next time, the system should automatically open up inside this project that you created.
+When you start up RStudio the next time, the system should automatically open up inside this project that you created.
 If not, or if you closed the project, you can open it again:

-You can get back to your default directory (if you were using R before then) any time by selecting close project in the above menu.
+You can get back to your default directory (if you were using R before then) any time by selecting Close project in the above menu.

 Install packages